guangyuzh/nlu-hmrnn/README.md

 ### Next steps
 1. F1 score of HM-RNN boundary detection:
     1. (*finished*) Convert parsing in PTB to 1s/0s boundary indicators, and use that as ground truth boundaries
-    2. Run some distinctly tuned HM-LSTM models on PTB, and calculate F1 scores of HM-LSTM for some layer’s boundary indicators, (which is expected to be low…)
+    2. (*finished*) Test trained HM-LSTM models on PTB, and store layer-wise indicators
+    3. calculate F1 scores of HM-LSTM for some layer’s boundary indicators, (which is expected to be low…)
     3. Calculate BPC (LM evaluation metric) by these HM-LSTM on PTB
     4. Compare the correlation/trending of F1 and BPC